Leonardorossato/event-backend/Documentacao_API.md

 - If the user tries to access this route without permission by keycloak, it will return error of permission.

-## Rota para pegar um comunicado por Id:
+## Route to get an announcement by Id:

 http://localhost:7000/api#/Comunicados/ComunicadosController_findOne